 - Whether you want to use regular (coal and nuclear-fueled) electricity or green and renewable energy.

 The first point is probably the most important.
-You should always choose an electricity provider in Germany that has a strong financial standing (i.e. the company doesn’t have money problems), been around for at least 3 to 5 years and has a good track record.
+You should always choose an energy provider that has a strong financial standing (i.e. the company doesn’t have money problems), been around for at least 3 to 5 years and has a good track record.

-This is essential because, in the past, there have been situations where customers have lost money to electricity companies that later became bankrupt.
-This is why you should never sign-up with an electricity provider that asks you to pay your electricity bills in advance.
+This is essential because, in the past, there have been situations where customers have lost money to utility companies that later became bankrupt.
+This is why you should never sign-up with an electricity provider that asks you to pay your monthly bills in advance.

-Another easy way to choose an electricity provider in Germany without having to analyze their financial balance sheets is to simply avoid the new and small electricity companies that no one really knows about.
+Another easy way to choose an energy provider without having to analyze their financial balance sheets is to simply avoid the new and small electricity companies that no one really knows about.

 Bonus Tip: If you need to sign a contract for both gas and electricity, then try your best to pick a utility provider that offers both.
 That way you can save yourself tons of admin by killing two birds with one stone.